Elshan777/fashion-product-reviews/README.md

-# Analysis and Prediction with NLP on fashion reviews
+# Analysis and Prediction of fashion clothes reviews with Deep Learning Methods

 Explore the fashion clothes review dataset from kaggle and build two sentiment classification models:
   - Predict if the user who wrote review recommended the product or not (Yes\No)